“The last thing this city needs is another women’s conference.”

-You see, I believe in the hearts of women lie the solutions to some of the most pressing global challenges of our time: vital medical discoveries; conflict resolution, literacy and education, life-changing innovations, and so many yet-to-be discovered breakthroughs.
+You see, I believe in the hearts of women lie the solutions to some of the most pressing global challenges of our time: vital medical discoveries; conflict resolution, literacy and education, life-changing innovations, and so many yet-to-be-discovered breakthroughs.

 What if every woman on the planet were truly committed to making a difference in her small part of the world?
-Imagine the momentum of a movement where all women embraced the influence they have in their communities, their organizations, their world.
+Imagine the momentum of a movement where all women embraced the influence they have in their communities, their organizations, and their world.
 What if women recognized without a doubt that they are the Spark that will make lasting, positive, trailblazing changes happen?